-Starting with release 7.0, you can use Solution Control Server operating in Distributed mode (referred to as Distributed Solution Control Server) to distribute management-related tasks among the sites in a geographically distributed enterprise that uses a single Genesys Configuration Database.
+You can use Solution Control Server operating in Distributed mode (referred to as Distributed Solution Control Server) to distribute management-related tasks among the sites in a geographically distributed enterprise that uses a single Genesys Configuration Database.

 You can install and use more than one Distributed Solution Control Server within a single configuration environment.
 In these installations, each such server controls its own subset of the hosts, applications, and solutions.
 Distributed Solution Control Servers communicate with each other through the dedicated Message Server.